Everhood: Story

 At the beginning of the game, a disembodied voice directly addresses the player, asking them to "abandon their humanity and accept immortality" to enter the land of Everhood.
 After accepting, the player is given control over Red, a mute wooden doll who awakens after their arm is stolen by Blue Thief.
 Following Blue Thief’s path, they meet Frog, who engages in a battle serving as the game's tutorial.

 Red continues forward into a nightclub.
 Guards and patrons bar Red's way to a backroom where the hostile Gold Pig, who keeps Red's missing arm, awaits.
 Gold Pig throws Red into an incinerator, an almost-unwinnable battle.
-If Red loses, the disembodied voice offers the player an "Absolute Truth" and brings Red back.
+If Red loses, the disembodied voice offers the player an "Absolute Truth"—that death is not the end—and brings Red back.

 Whether they live or have to be brought back, the incinerator breaks down, Red exits it, and discovers that Gold Pig has stolen Blue Thief's legs and abandoned them.
 They set out together to find Gold Pig, retrieve their stolen limbs, and understand the nature of Everhood.
 Along the way, the two meet and are attacked by many of Everhood's residents, including a sentient trash can, Professor Orange and their assistant Grundall, and the insane Green Mage.

 Red and Blue Thief eventually travel to Gold Pig's temple and fight them.
 After losing to Red and being pressured by their allies, Gold Pig returns Blue Thief and Red’s limbs.
 After retrieving their arm, Red is interrupted by Frog, who reveals that Everhood’s inhabitants are eons-old immortals suffering from an eternity of boredom and stagnation, and tasks the player to "free" them by ending their existence.